tumcms/upsplib/README.md

 maximumDelay Alpha Beta

 The maximumDelay defines the range of the beta distribution.
-So each activities duration is distributed between the original duration from PSPLIB + the beta distributed delay with parameters Alpha and Beta.
+So each activity's duration is distributed between the original duration from PSPLIB + the beta distributed delay with parameters Alpha and Beta.

 The duration of an activity can hence be sampled using:

-originalDuration + maximumDelay * BetaSample(Alpha, Beta)
+samplesDuration = originalDuration + maximumDelay * BetaSample(Alpha, Beta)

 Contact:

-Maximilian Bügler
+Maximilian Bügler <max.buegler@tum.de>
-max.buegler@tum.de